Spyderisk/system-modeller-deployment/README.md

 * On a Windows laptop, for use by one person
 * On a test Linux server, which does not have access to the internet or a fully-qualified domain name

-We explicitly do not expect Spyderisk will work in any of the following scenarios:
+We explicitly do *not* support Spyderisk in any of the following scenarios:

 * *Mac*.
 We have not tried installing Spyderisk on any Mac.
 * *Windows Server*.
 There are many reasons, including Microsoft's decision to discontinue